Table of Content

 3.2.
 Usage authorization

 3.2.1.
-Only users with full legal competency and those acting with the consent of their legal representatives are authorized for use.
-However, the minimum age of users is 16 years, unless the user is a registered user who registers an organization and / or a project of an organization.
-This user must be at least 18 years old.
+Natural person as user - Only users with full legal competency and those acting with the consent of their legal representatives are authorized for use.
+However, the minimum age of the user is 16 years old in all cases.

 3.2.2.
-The registered user who registers, manages, performs and / or is responsible for the content of an organization and / or project on the platform assures that he / she has been authorized to do so by the organization and guarantees that the details of the organization, the project, including the project description, and the project reports and stakeholders are accurate.
+Legal person as user (organization or company) - The registration of a legal person (organization or company) and a project of an organization may only be carried out by an authorized representative.
+The authorized representative who registers, manages, performs and/or is responsible for the content of a project or organization on the platform assures that he/she has been authorized to do so by the organization or company and that the details of the organization, the project, including the project description, and the project reports and stakeholders or information about the company are accurate.
 He or she shall confirm this authorization upon request by betterplace.org by providing appropriate evidence.
-Until notified otherwise, he or she shall remain authorized to bindingly respond to all questions regarding the organization’s webpage and its projects on the platform and to submit and receive the required statements to and from betterplace.org.
+Until notified otherwise, he or she shall remain authorized to bindingly respond to all questions regarding the organization’s webpage and its projects or the company on the platform and to submit and receive the required statements to and from betterplace.org.

-3.3.3. betterplace.org reserves the right to refuse the registration of a user and an organization without giving a reason, even if all prerequisites for inclusion as a user have been fulfilled.
+3.2.3. betterplace.org reserves the right to refuse the registration of a user without giving a reason, even if all prerequisites for inclusion as a user have been fulfilled.

 4. Obligations and secondary duties of the user and exemption